clojurists-together/clojuriststogether.org/content/news/2019/october-2019-monthly-update.md

 ### Changes

-- Add setting for wether to open REPL Window on connect or not
+- Add setting for whether to open REPL Window on connect or not
 - [Re-open REPL windows where they were last closed](https://github.com/BetterThanTomorrow/calva/issues/300)
 - Lexer performance considerably improved.
 Fixes [this](https://github.com/BetterThanTomorrow/calva/issues/228) and [this](https://github.com/BetterThanTomorrow/calva/issues/128))
 - [REPL colours and logo a bit toned down](https://github.com/BetterThanTomorrow/calva/issues/303)